As You Sow

-As You Sow is a non-profit foundation chartered to promote corporate social responsibility (for example on human rights) through shareholder advocacy, coalition building, and legal strategies.
+As You Sow is a non-profit foundation chartered to promote corporate social responsibility (for example on climate change) through shareholder advocacy coalitions.

 History

-As You Sow was founded in 1992 and has five program areas for addressing its environmental and social concerns: Energy, Environmental Health, Waste, Power of the Proxy, and Human Rights.
+As You Sow was founded in 1992 and uses proxy voting for addressing its environmental and social concerns: energy, environmental health, waste, and human rights.
 Most of As You Sow's Programs include shareholder advocacy to pressure companies to adopt its desired policies.
-According to As You Sow, "Shareholder advocacy leverages the power of stock ownership in publicly traded companies to promote environmental, social, and governance change from within."
+As You Sow organizes shareholder activism on environmental, social, and governance practices within public corporations.

 Under the Environmental Health Program, As You Sow's Toxic Enforcement Initiative seeks to reduce and remove carcinogenic exposures by pursuing compliance with California's Safe Drinking Water and Toxic Enforcement Act.

 Engagements with corporations

 Dunkin' Donuts announced they would remove titanium dioxide from their powdered donuts after being pressured by As You Sow.
 The company had been adding the ingredient to make the donuts appear more brightly white, while As You Sow had alleged that the additive was a nanomaterial with unknown health effects that could cause damage to DNA when consumed.
 The company said they disagreed with the allegations, but would nevertheless remove the ingredient from their recipe.

 With a coalition of other investment organizations, As You Sow has pressed oil and gas companies to disclose and address the risks of hydraulic fracturing ("fracking").
 Since 2005, As You Sow has collaborated on Proxy Preview, providing an annual overview of hundreds of shareholder proposals.

-Through its Energy Program, As You Sow has engaged supermajor oil companies, including ExxonMobil, which for the first time issue a report about corporate assets that could be at risk from climate change.

-As You Sow regularly publishes reports on issues relating to corporate social responsibility, including executive compensation and recyclable packaging in the food and beverage industries.

 As You Sow grades mutual funds on climate change, deforestation, militarism, mass incarceration, gender equality, tobacco, and guns.
+As You Sow ranked CEO to worker pay ratios, providing information for say on pay votes.